alljaybly/https-github.com-alljaybly-InfoKing/README.md

 ### Prerequisites

 -   A modern web browser.
--   A local web server (like the `Live Server` extension for VS Code, or a project setup with Vite/Create React App).
+-   A local web server (e.g., the `Live Server` extension for VS Code).
 -   A Google Gemini API key.
 You can get one from [Google AI Studio](https://aistudio.google.com/).

 ### Setup

 1.  **Download the project files.**

-2.  **Set up the API Key:** The application is configured to use an environment variable for the Google Gemini API key.
-How you set this depends on your development setup:
+2.  **Set up the API Key:** The application requires your Google Gemini API key to be available as an environment variable named `API_KEY`.
+The code accesses this key via `process.env.API_KEY`.
+You must configure this variable in the environment where you deploy or run the application.
+The app will not function without it.
-    -   If using **Vite**, create a `.env` file in the project root and add:
-        ```
-        VITE_GEMINI_KEY=YOUR_API_KEY_HERE
-        ```
-    -   If using another tool, ensure the variable `import.meta.env.VITE_GEMINI_KEY` is correctly populated with your API key.
-The file `src/services/geminiService.ts` expects this variable.

 3.  **Serve the `index.html` file** from your local web server.
 The app should load and be ready to use.